 - What are the objectives of office space planning?

-- How do you plan an office space?
+- 3 ways to plan an office space

 What does office space planning mean?